 The instability of trade corresponds to acts of piracy that began precisely towards the end of the period of the Assyrian merchants.

 Vounous is located a dozen kilometers from Kyrenia, north of the island of Cyprus.
 The excavations were conducted by French (C. Schaeffer in 1933) and English (1937-1938).
-These are mostly burial grounds that have been unearthed, showing objects from Syria or Palestine from the late 3rd millennium BC and early 2nd.
+Only burial grounds have been unearthed, showing objects from Syria or Palestine from the late 3rd millennium BC and early 2nd.
 But no residential area or palace has been excavated.
 The site ceased to be busy around the 17th century BC, in line with the texts.

 The place name "Vounous" is phonetically a convincing candidate for Wahsusana.